 Determine your Learning Style

 One of the ways that PD is changing is through a growing online learning experience.
 But not everyone learns best online.
 Think about whether or not you need to be physically present to best learn material.
 If so, check out your local colleges or even state/national conferences and summer courses.
-This traditional route is still a good fit for many educators who like to learn face-to-face.
+This traditional professional development plan is still a good fit for many teachers who like to learn face-to-face.

 If, however, you enjoy the convenience of learning online, the world is really your oyster!
 Our specialty is in online learning and we offer several different ways you can join in.
 If you like being able to chat with others and bounce ideas around in a fast-paced environment, then our online conference is going the be the best option for you.